 5. Unique neck lifting techniques

 Unique neck lifting techniques tighten and lift the neck in a natural manner.
 An “extended neck lift”, used by Dr. Keller for over 35 years separates and incises the muscles and fascia in the neck, so that the platysma muscle can be pulled more ef2iciently backward for tightening.
-In addition, a form of internal suturing of the neck to tighten it upward and emphasize the neckline along its entire border (Ellevate and Trampoline Platysmaplasty).
+In addition, a form of internal suturing of the neck to tighten it upward and emphasize the neckline along its entire border (MyEllevate and Trampoline Platysmaplasty).
 This “web neck” procedure can be done without an incision under the chin.
 For heavy necks, or more extreme cases, a “corset platysmaplasty” and more extensive work might be necessary, but over 95% of patients can achieve neck tightening and platysma muscle tightening without a deforming “under the chin” incision.
 Trampoline Platysmaplasty creates a “web” of suture that can be tightened like “lacing up your shoelaces” and avoids a scar under the chin.
 No facelift is performed for this patient.

 A Masterlift deep plane facelift facelift is safer than most deep plane facelifts.
-The “deep plane” layer is a natural layer that was not well understood until Dr. Keller and Dr. Chiara Amaretto Amadeo de2ined it in their landmark papers in 2010-13.
+The “deep plane” layer is a natural layer that was not well understood until Dr. Gregory Keller and Dr. Chiara Amaretto Amadeo de2ined it in their landmark papers in 2010-13.
 It is a layer that lifts the face under the skin and SMAS

 (super2icial muscle and fascia layer) and over the covering (deep fascia) of the muscles of expression that move the face.
 This approach preserves a greater blood supply to the face and improves the skin healing.
 It also improves the safety of the deep plane facelift by preserving the layer that covers the nerves.
 Most deep plane lifts remove this layer.
-Dr. Keller has used his procedure for over 35 years
+Dr. Gregory Keller has used his procedure for over 35 years

 (calling it a “supra2ibromuscular” layer), but it was only recently that Dr. Amadeo and Dr. Keller de2ined the anatomy.